Our patients age range for eye examinations

 We use optical innovation to take better care of you

-Our doctors at Eye Trends-Barker Cypress use the latest high-tech equipment to effectively examine your eyes.
+Our doctors at Memorial Eye Center-Barker Cypress use the latest high-tech equipment to effectively examine your eyes.
 This latest ophthalmic technology allows our doctors to better assess your eye health, view potential issues, and effectively address them.
 Some of our equipment includes:

 - Optomap®: State-of-the-art technology used to capture an incredible 200 degrees of the eye’s inner tissues (retina, macula, optic nerve, vascular system) to explicitly evaluate the eye’s current state of health and also possibly provide a snapshot of the patient’s overall systemic health.